Asqatasun/Asqatasun/docs/Rule-1-6-1.md

 ## Summary

-This test consists in detecting informative image.
+This test consists in detecting informative images and thus defining the applicability of the test.

-Human check will be then needed to determine whether these detected elements have a detailed description if necessary.
+Human check will be then needed to determine whether the detected elements provide a detailed description if needed.

 ## Business description